fetchq/pg-extension/README.md

 > easy to answer from the db point of view.
 > [Partial indexes](https://www.postgresql.org/docs/current/indexes-partial.html) were the key to success.

+Here is the query that yelds documents due for execution:

 ```sql
 SELECT * FROM fetchq.doc_pick('q1', 0, 1, '5s');